18F/culper/DEPENDENCIES.md

 # Dependencies and licenses

-This is a collection of dependencies within the project and there associated licenses and copyright information.
+This is a collection of dependencies within the project and their associated licenses and copyright information.
 The data collected was done using [automated tools](https://github.com/bmallred/licenses) and require manual review prior to acceptance.

 ## Overview